 How do you plan on paying for the home?
-If you have cash then you can go to the next step.
-If not figuring out how much you can afford in your monthly budget is an important first step.
-Understanding your budget is important because often clients can qualify for more than they really want to spend in their monthly budget or on the other side sometimes clients feel they can afford more than they can qualify for.
-In an ever changing market and with so many variables that go in to qualification it is always best to meet with a lender (or a few lenders) to figure out your options.
-They will check your credit, debt to income (DTI), down payment options, financial documentation (W-2 statements, paycheck stubs, bank account statements, taxes etc.) and financial goals to find out which loans are available and what your payments will look like to help you get pre-qualified.
-There are many different kinds of lenders i.e. mortgage brokers, bankers, credit unions and for the most part they offer similar loan product but there are individual cases where one might have a different loan product than another so it is important to do a little research so you can compare loans and costs.
+Those who can pay with cash are welcome to move on to the next step.
+If not, figuring out monthly budgeting is your first important step.
+Understanding your budget is crucial.
+Often clients can qualify for more than what their monthly budget demands.
+On the other hand, clients sometimes feel they can afford more than what they qualify for.
+In an ever-changing market, with so many variables that go into qualification, it is always best to meet with a lender to examine your options.
+They will check your credit, debt to income (DTI), down payment options, financial documentation (W-2 statements, paycheck stubs, bank account statements, taxes, etc.), and financial goals to find out which loans are available and what your payments will look like to help you get pre-qualified.
+There are many different kinds of lenders.
+For example mortgage brokers, bankers, and credit unions, for the most part, offer similar loan products.
+However, there are individual cases where one might have a different loan product so it is important to research so you can compare loans and costs.

 Find a home

 Contract Deadlines-Due Diligence

 Contract Deadlines-Financing and Appraisal

 Contract Deadlines-Settlement and Closing

-You will want to schedule a pre-closing walk-through of the home to make sure everything is in substantially the same condition or that any agreed upon repairs have been completed.
+You will want to schedule a pre-closing walkthrough of the home to make sure everything is in the same condition or that any agreed-upon repairs have been completed.
 This is the deadline to sign all of the loan docs provided by your lender and bring in funds for closing.
 The title company will receive most of the documents from the lender but will also need copies of the contract documents and they will arrange for title insurance and will handle the funding and recording.
-It usually takes a day or two to fund and record and would usually get your keys after that, depending upon when you negotiated possession.
+It takes a day or two to fund and record and would usually get your keys after that, depending upon when you negotiated possession.

-5. Moving and transferring utilities in to your name
+Moving and Transferring Utilities into your name